Leucos Gill Table Lamp

 Roberto Pamio designed lamps for Leucos, Iguzzini, Artemide, Fabbian, Pallucco, Otylight and Studio Italia Design.

 The Leucos Gill 40 Wall Lamp was the first design in 1962 when the Leucos company started.
-Gill is a wall or ceiling mount featuring a round, blown glass diffuser in clear crystal with a circular white detail across the front.
+Gill is a wall or ceiling mount featuring a round, hand blown glass diffuser in clear crystal with a circular white opal detail across the front.